 Funding for public transportation in Texas is provided through a dedicated fund and a formula based distribution system that considers need and performance among other factors.
-The amount of local match is also considered, and it appears that
+The amount of local match is also considered, and it appears that several elements of a more coordinated transit system in Walker County could be documented as local match and that match could be used to leverage additional federal and state funds.
+More information about potential sources of funding is provided later in this section.

-&lt;sup>26 The cost estimates are for planning purposes only, they are preliminary and subject to change.
+26 The cost estimates are for planning purposes only, they are preliminary and subject to change.

-&lt;sup>27 Annual transportation cost for the Walker County Senior Center estimated at \$75,000-\$85,000 by F. Ivory.

-&lt;sup>28 The apartment shuttles do not operate during the summer months, the 160 day factor was provided by David Kapalko.
+27 Annual transportation cost for the Walker County Senior Center estimated at \$75,000-\$85,000 by F. Ivory.
+28 The apartment shuttles do not operate during the summer months, the 160 day factor was provided by David Kapalko.